wowczarek/pbnet/README.md

 | `E_ARG`   | -9    | Argument error |
 | `E_NOMINE`| -10   | Packet not for this socket.
 As seen with UDP: we are receiving from a specific host to a specific port, but a new "connection" arrived |

-`dns_resolve`, follow DNS RCODE on top of the above.
+`dns_resolve`, follows DNS RCODE on top of the above.
 The following ones are defined - others are still returned if they happen:

 ```pascal
 const
     { DNS return codes (RCODE) }
     de_formerr=1;de_servfail=2;de_nxdomain=3;de_notimp=4;de_refused=5;de_notzone=9;
 ```

+Internal error codes are negative, zero is `E_OK`, DNS RCODEs are positive, hence `shortint` signed type.

 The function `function strerr(e:shortint):string` can be used to convert error codes to strings.